-Depakene is a prescription drug that was approved by the Food and Drug Administration (FDA) in 1978 to treat epilepsy.
-Depakene is also referred to by its drug name, Valproate or Valproic acid.
-Another drug, Depakote, metabolizes into Valproate within the body.
+Depakene is a prescription drug that was approved by the U.S. Food and Drug Administration (FDA) to treat seizures in adults and children over 2 years old.
+Depakene is also referred to by its drug name, valproate or valproic acid.
+Another drug, Depakote, metabolizes into valproate within the body.
 Therefore, the two drugs are very similar in their effects.
 Depakene can help control absence seizures, tonic-clonic seizures, and related types of seizures.

 Depakene is an acidic chemical compound used as an anticonvulsant and mood stabilizer.
 Depakene is believed to work by changing the balance of neurotransmitters in the brain.